darkeclipz/sudokupy/README.md

 When forward propagating, we can speed it up even more:

  1. If the remaining values of a neighbour is only one value, we can remove this value from all of his neighbours.
 This should be done recursively too!
+ 2. If case 1 happens, fill in that value, and forward propagate that one too!